-This statement is made pursuant to s.54 of the Modern Slavery Act 2015, and sets down FPS’ commitment to preventing slavery and human trafficking in our business activities, and outlines the steps that we have put in place, with the aim of ensuring that there is no slavery or human trafficking in our own business and supply chains.
+This statement is made in line with s.54 of the Modern Slavery Act 2015, and sets out FPS’ commitment to preventing slavery and human trafficking in our business activities.
+It outlines the steps that we have put in place, with the aim of making sure that there is no slavery or human trafficking in our own business and supply chains.

 Organisational Structure and Supply Chain

-1. The Organisation: The business activities of FPS are the distribution and wholesaling of automotive, travel & leisure, maintenance & accessories and retail products.
-The Company currently operates in a number of locations
+1. The Organisation: The business activities of FPS are the distribution and wholesaling of automotive, travel and leisure, maintenance and accessories and retail products.
+The Company currently operates in a number of locations across the UK.

-4. Agency workers: The Company uses only reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+4. Agency workers: The Company uses only reputable employment agencies to source labour; it always verifies the practices of any new agency it is using before accepting workers from that agency.

-5. Communication and training: As well as our employees being made aware of our position on slavery and human trafficking during induction; those employees dealing with suppliers or in a position of management are required to familiarise themselves with the Modern Slavery Act in more detail.
-In addition, this statement and our Supplier Guidelines and Requirements are reviewed regularly and any updates are notified Company wide.
+5. Communication and training: As well as our employees being made aware of our position on slavery and human trafficking during induction, those employees who deal with suppliers or in a position of management are required to familiarise themselves with the Modern Slavery Act in more detail.
+In addition, we review this statement and our Supplier Guidelines and requirements regularly and any updates are notified Company wide.

 High Risk Activities

 c.
-Risk Assessments: These will be conducted by the Company Secretary with support as required from the Human Resources department.
+Risk Assessments: These will be conducted by the Managing Director with support as required from the Human Resources

 e.
-Training: The Learning and Development Manager will help ensure an acceptable awareness in our business of modern slavery and human trafficking.
-This will be done via the FPS Employee Handbook, Company intranet and supported with an information fact sheet for managers.
-To implement this policy,all employees with line management responsibility are provided a copy of the policy statement and supporting materials.
+Training: The Learning and Development Manager will help to maintain an acceptable awareness amongst our employees of modern slavery and human trafficking.
+This will be communicated via the FPS Employee Handbook, Company intranet and supported by an information fact sheet for managers.
+To implement this policy,all employees with line management responsibility are given a copy of the policy statement and supporting materials.